aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

 - Select "Prometheus" as the type.

-- Set the appropriate Prometheus server URL (for example, http://localhost:30100/)
+- Set the appropriate Prometheus server URL : http://prometheus-operated.operators:9090 as mentioned in Grafana datasource yaml file: prometheus-datasources.yaml

 - Click "Save & Test" to save the new data source.